AIT-Technology-PLC/ArifSchoolFee/README.md

 php artisan key:generate
 ```

-Go to the root folder (i.e. smartwork), find .env file and set values of the following: DB_DATABASE, DB_USERNAME, and DB_PASSWORD.
+Go to the root folder (i.e. smartwork), find .env file and set the values of the following: DB_DATABASE, DB_USERNAME, and DB_PASSWORD.

 ```bash
 php artisan migrate --seed